-Successful pavement marking projects follow a step-by-step process
+Successful pavement marking and parking lot line painting projects follow a step-by-step process

 Step 1 – Scope out your project

-Pavement marking and line painting begins with key questions.
+Pavement marking and parking lot line painting begins with key questions.

 - Space Considerations: How many parking spaces?
 How many accessible stalls?
 What is the regulated width of parking stalls and driveways?

-- Paint Considerations: What type of paint do you use?
+- Paint Considerations: What type of parking lot line paint do you use?
 How quick does the paint dry?
 How long does the paint last?

 - Surface Considerations: What are your application limits?
 How do you prepare a surface?
 How do you remove unwanted markings?